ppy/osu-wiki/wiki/Glossary/en.md

   - suggestions on the timing,
   - needs feedback

-WIPs can be submitted through the BSS to the Beatmap Help forum to get comments, feedback and help from mods and other users.
+WIPs can be submitted through the BSS to the Beatmap Help forum to get comments, feedback, and help from mods and other users.

 ## Z